LearnWithTwoHeads/devops/03-web-servers/1-python-web-server.md

 ## Python "Hello World"

 We will develop a Python web application and run it on the Linux server and see how we can interact with it from the outside world.
+Just like how `nginx` bound to port `80` by default, our application will bind to a port `8080`.

+Let us look below!

 **Step 1:**
 Create a directory called `python` on your machine, from the `/home/ubuntu` directory.